A strong reputation and proven expertise

 This growth story is supported by the Australian and Victorian Governments with a longstanding commitment to the health and medical research industry.

-The Victorian scientific commercial sector includes more than 650 companies based in Victoria, including 69 ASX-listed companies with a combined market capitalisation of A$83 billion.
+The Victorian scientific commercial sector includes more than 1500 companies based in Victoria, including 78 ASX-listed companies with a combined market capitalisation of A$200 billion.

-Melbourne has the highest number of Australian life science companies listed on the ASX and many are partnering with multinational companies, such as Roche and Siemens Healthcare.
-Local organisations include fast growing innovator Starpharma, with its dendrimer delivery platform for medical and agricultural applications; and IDT Australia who specialise in the development, scale-up, and cGMP clinical and commercial manufacture of high potency and cytotoxic API and finished drug product.
+Melbourne has the highest number of Australian ASX-listed life science companies and many are partnering with multinational companies.
+Local organisations include fast growing innovator Telix Pharmaceuticals, with its precision medical radioisotope platform for cancer treatment; and IDT Australia who specialise in the development, scale-up, and cGMP clinical and commercial manufacture of high potency and cytotoxic APIs and finished drug product.
+Melbourne is also home to global drug company CSL as well as the location for Australian offices and manufacturing facilities of innovative global companies, Moderna, and BioNTech.

 People who read this were also interested in: